Naderschah/64MP_DSLR_controller/README.md

 After imaging is completed the normal MainFocus.jl may be run to generate the focus stacks, if the system (but particularly IO as there are a lot of read write operations occuring, ie write 6 images and a text file load all of them write a new file delete the old files) isn't overloaded one could even run this in parallel with the live_processing flag enabled.

+### Current major issue

+I implemented that every position be imaged six times, twice per exposure with three exposures to deal with images occasionally being darker.
+The mkr fusion algorithm considers local color standard deviation, contrast and well exposedness in the form of deviation from 0.5.
+Neighboring images to the black images are considered well exposed (0.5 +- 0.2) so I would assume that this is not an overflow.
+The weight matrix considers all three weights equivalently in the sense that they are all normalized to 1 however not 0 to 1.
+So this leads me to believe that the 6 images generating the 1 darker image all are darker (somewhere around 0.2), my current ideas for this are:
+- Maybe I should scale 0 to 1 and increase the weight matrix epsilon
+- Maybe its LED flickering and some images just happen to be timed in such a way that the majority of images are taken during off time
+- Darkening appears to be somewhat symmetric beign darkest in image center and edges being less affected (might jsut be the ones im looking at rn), but I can see it being localized

+Seocnd, the CCM is massively off, remeasure this very soon Allthough I feel CCM is an underdetermined problem, in the sense that the 3x3 matrix is incapable of accurately correcting for all colors regardless of how well it is made.
+What could be feasable is making a custom CCM for each image by selecting for very similar colors and imaging them before and after the run.

 ## Image Aquisition